Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/14_cf-curl-api.md

 ## Cloud Foundry's API via CF CLI

+Many users will think of interactions with Cloud Foundry in terms of a single operation like cf push in order to upload an application to the platform, have it compiled, and schedule it to be run.
+Performing a push operation actually requires a client to orchestrate several requests to the API to accomplish the entire operation.

 Cloud Foundry's API can be invoked via the CF CLI.
 This is a very easy way to execute Cloud foundry API calls without the need to understand OAUTH and Token Authentication.

 Let's try a few API Calls to see what's available.